01 of 10

 Traditional Style in a Child's Bedroom

-Traditional style isn't only for the master bedroom; it's also a great look for a teen bedroom, child's room or even a nursery.
+Traditional style isn't only for the primary bedroom; it's also a great look for a teen bedroom, child's room or even a nursery.
 Plus, the classic look grows with your child, making it easy to update the room as your child's tastes change.
 Jill Litner Kaplan Interiors designed the lovely green, white and pink girl's bedroom shown here.Continue to 10 of 10 below.

 10 of 10